 I live in India, and I speak Hindi, Punjabi and English very well.
 I like to learn other languages too.

-Clothing is a true reflection of an individual's personality, and we use different kinds of clothes in different seasons.
-Here we will discuss the names of some basic clothing items in the French language.
-There are some clothes that have an English name but have no word in French; such terms have been excluded.
+Clothing reflects the personality of an individual, and we use different types of clothing in different seasons.
+We will discuss the names of certain basic clothing in French here.
+Some clothing has an English name, but does not have a French word; such terms have been excluded.

 |Clothing Name in English||Clothing Name in French|